-Proxy - Airgain, Inc. Annual Meeting of Stockholders June 27, 2019, 9:00 a.m.
-(Local Time) This Proxy is Solicited on Behalf of the Board of Directors
+Proxy - Airgain, Inc. Annual Meeting of Stockholders June 25, 2020, 9:00 a.m.
+(Pacific Time) This Proxy is Solicited on Behalf of the Board of Directors

-The undersigned appoints James K. Sims and Anil Doradla (the "Named Proxies") and each of them as provides for the undersigned, with full power of substitution, to vote all the shares of capital stock of Airgain, Inc., a Delaware corporation (the 'Company'), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at the offices of Latham and Watkins LLP, 12670 High Bluft Drive, San Diego, CA. 92130, on Thursday, June 27, 2019 at 9:00 a.m., local time, and any adjournments thereof.
+The undersigned appoints Jacob Suen and David B. Lyle (the "Named Proxies") and each of them as provides for the undersigned, with full power of substitution, to vote all the shares of capital stock of Airgain, Inc., a Delaware corporation (the "Company"), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held, on Thursday, June 25, 2020, at 9:00 a.m., Pacific Time, via a live webcast, and any adjournments thereof.

-100.54 The purpose of the Annual Meeting is to take action on the following:
++ Plea The purpose of the Annual Meeting is to take action on the following: